nufeng1999/vscode-openclaw/README.md

 - **Messages** — Markdown-rendered assistant responses
 - **Input** — Type and press Enter to send, Shift+Enter for newline
 - **Stop** — Abort a running response
-- **Busy Indicator** — Shows "处理中..." during message processing; "处理中 (N 条排队)" when multiple messages are queued
+- **Busy Indicator** — Shows "Processing..." during message processing; "Processing (N queued)" when multiple messages are queued

 ### Busy Status

-When you send a message, the UI displays "处理中..." to indicate the agent is working.
-If you send multiple messages while the first is still being processed, the counter increments (e.g. "处理中 (2 条排队)").
+When you send a message, the UI displays "Processing..." to indicate the agent is working.
+If you send multiple messages while the first is still being processed, the counter increments (e.g. "Processing (2 queued)").
 The indicator disappears automatically when a response completes (final, error, or aborted).

 ### Slash Commands